 2).
 Bipolar 2 disorder

 Catherine suffers from Bipolar 2 which is less debilitating .

 Bipolar 1 and 2 disorders are the most common of all the other types of bipolar disorder.

-Catherine mentions she never wanted to be a poster girl for the disorder and that it just happened to come out one day and now she labelled for having it.
+Catherine mentions she never wanted to be a poster girl for the disorder and that it just happened to come out one day and now she labeled for having it.

-There is nothing wrong with mental or physical disabilities and as she so rightly said “everyone suffers with one thing or another and you just get on with it” and adjust your life round your disability without it defining who you actually are.
+There is nothing wrong with mental or physical disabilities and as she so rightly said “everyone suffers from one thing or another and you just get on with it” and adjust your life around your disability without it defining who you actually are.